Richard-Sti/TNG-sorted/README.md

 # TNG-sorted

 This repository contains a script to efficiently load haloes from a TNG simulation and store them in an HDF5 file.
+This script is memory intense and provides an estimate of the required memory before running.

 ## Motivation